 Syriza took 26.5 percent of the vote May 25 to become the biggest party in Greece.
 That figure translated into a general election would net the party 130 seats in the 300 seat Greek parliament.
 In contrast, the two governing parties that oversaw the austerity program lost over 10 percentage points between them.

 Much of the media focused on the neo-Nazi New Dawn Party, which won 9.4 percent of the vote—a 2.4 percent jump over their 2012 showing.
 New Dawn will send three representatives to the European Parliament, where the Greek left will swamp their representatives.

 Another rightwing Greek party, the Popular Orthodox Rally lost voters.

 While Syriza focused on the Greek domestic crisis, it also consciously attached itself to other left anti-austerity movements throughout the continent.
 “What happened in Greece is not a success story but a social tragedy that shouldn’t be repeated anywhere in Europe,” Syriza’s leader Alexis Tsipras said during a debate among candidates for the post of European Commission president.

-That “anywhere in Europe” resonated in other countries entrapped in the Troika austerity formula or struggling to emerge from stagnant economies and long-tern unemployment.
-Beside Greece, the most conspicuous example was Podemos in Spain.
+That “anywhere in Europe” resonated in other countries entrapped in the Troika austerity formula or struggling to emerge from stagnant economies and long-term unemployment.
+Besides Greece, the most conspicuous example was Podemos in Spain.